ospalh/anki-addons/pages/Downloader sites.md

 sound effects should be marked in the bubble help text in the review.

-Macmillan Dictionary is available in a British English and an American Engilsh version.
+Macmillan Dictionary is available in a British English and an American English version.
 To counterbalance the American English of Merriam-Webster, the standard install of the add-on uses the British version.
 See [below](#sitesonoff) how to turn on the American English version instead.